openspending/fiscal-data-package/spec/index.md

 * `administrative`
 * `economic`

 It is common for classifications to be hierarchical and have different levels.
-If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `level` with level 1 being the highest, most aggregate level:
+If this is present in your data and you wish to record it in the mapping, we recommend creating an entry in the attributes array for each level of the hierarchy.
+Hierarchical order will be inferred by the attribute's position in the array:

 ```
+"your-classification": {
+  "attributes": [
     {
-  "name": "your-classification",
-  "fields": [
-    {
+      "level1": {
-      # this will be the precise code

-      "name": "code",
         "source": "..."
+      }
     },
     {
-      # you can name the levels however you want, this is just an
-      # example

-      "name": "level1",
-      "level": 1
+      "level2": {
+        "source": "..."
       }
-    {
-      "name": "level2",
-      "level": 2
     }
   ]
 }